Unleash/unleash/website/docs/user_guide/environments.md

 ## How to start using environments

-In order to start using environments you need to be on Unleash v4.2.
+In order to start using environments you need to be on Unleash v4.2 or higher.
 You also need to have the environment feature enabled (if you are using Unleash Hosted, please reach out on [contact@getunleash.io](mailto:contact@getunleash.io) if you want to start using environments.

+Note that in order to enable an environment for a feature toggle, you must first add activation strategies for that environment.
+You cannot enable an environment without activation strategies.

 ### Step 1: Enable new environments for your Project